Skip to content

 Students work towards the University of the Arts London (UAL) Level 2 Diploma in Performing and Production Arts.

 The Dance pathway has a focus on contemporary dance with students exploring the ways in which performances can explore and examine local, national and global issues.
-You will participate in public performances and become part of our theatre company, Platform Productions.
-The company’s artistic policy is to provide theatre of the highest quality within the local community and beyond.
-Platform Productions embraces the talents of young people and provides a hub for learning, training and development.
+You will participate in public performances throughout the year.
+Dance Level 2 embraces the talents of young people and provides a hub for learning, training and development.

 Staging a Performance